pr0ject404/Instagram-Ruby-Bot/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=f8WQZNbHHX8" target="\_blank"><img src="http://img.youtube.com/vi/f8WQZNbHHX8/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10"/></a>

-### Credentials
+### Config
-Make sure to update your login info in the credentials.rb file.
+Make sure to update your login info and followers in the config.rb file.

 ### How to Run from Command Line
 To run each file navigate to the main directory (web_scraper) in your terminal and run the word `ruby` followed by the name of the file.
 Example: